softplus/random/Mozcast_ESP32_Display/README.md

 * Moz is probably a trademark.
 Maybe MozCast is too?
 I didn't see anything off-hand.
 * Does not download or store any cookies from the MozCast servers.
 Your requests may be logged with your public IP address though.
 * I don't think ESP_WiFiManager stores any cookies or keeps any analytics either, but it's not under my control.
+* The code is a messy mix of String() and char\[]s - it works for me.
+* If Moz changes their setup, this will stop working.
+I have no particular plans to keep it working, but I might.
+* I don't have plans to implement other search-weather reports.
+Knock yourself out if you want to do it.
+The HTML parsing is messy, a JSON API would be easier.